sneakers-the-rat/infrastructure/index.markdown

 While in isolation SaaS can make individual components of the infrastructural landscape easier to access --- and even free!!* --- the business model is fundamentally incompatible with integrated and accessible infrastructure.
 The SaaS model derives revenue from subscription or use costs, often operating as freemium models that make some subset of its services available for free.
 Even in freemium models, though, the business model requires that some functionality of the platform is paywalled (See a more thorough treatment of platform capitalism in science in {% cite mirowskiFutureOpenScience2018 %})

 As isolated services, one can imagine the practice of science devolving along a similar path as the increasingly-fragmented streaming video market: to do my work I need to subscribe to a data storage service, a cloud computing service, a platform to host my experiments, etc. For larger software platforms, however, vertical integration of multiple complementary services makes their impact on infrastructure more insidious.
-Locking users into more and more services makes for more and more revenue, which encourages platforms to be as mutually incompatible as they can get away with.
+Locking users into more and more services makes for more and more revenue, which encourages platforms to be as mutually incompatible as they can get away with {% cite macinnesCompatibilityStandardsMonopoly2005 %}.
 To encourage adoption, platforms that can offer multiple services may offer one of the services -- say, data storage -- for free, forcing the user to use the adjoining services -- say, a cloud computing platform.

-Since these platforms are often subsidiaries of larger companies, scientists become complicit in their ethically nightmarish behavior by funneling millions of dollars into, for example, the parent company of Elsevier and their surveillance technology agreement with ICE {% cite biddleLexisNexisProvideGiant2021 %}, or AWS and the laundry list of human rights abuses by Amazon {% cite CriticismAmazon2021 %}.
+Since these platforms are often subsidiaries of information industry monopolists, scientists become complicit in their ethically nightmarish behavior by funneling millions of dollars into, for example, the parent company of Elsevier and their surveillance technology agreement with ICE {% cite biddleLexisNexisProvideGiant2021 %}, or AWS and the laundry list of human rights abuses by Amazon {% cite CriticismAmazon2021 %}.

 Structurally, the adoption of SaaS on a wide scale necessarily sacrifices the goals of an integrated mass infrastructure as the practice of research is carved into small, marketable chunks within vertically integrated technology platforms.
 Worse, it stands to amplify, rather than reduce, inequities in science, as the labs and institutes that are able to afford the tolls between each of the weigh stations of infrastructure are able to operate more efficiently, in turn begetting more funding, and the cycle spins ever faster.